abishekAshukla/coverly-backend/README.md

 - Express.js: Web application framework for Node.js.
 - MongoDB: NoSQL database for data storage.
 - Mongoose: MongoDB object modeling for Node.js.
-- Other dependencies: [List any additional dependencies or libraries used in your project.]

 ## API Endpoints

-For detailed documentation of the API endpoints and how to use them, refer to the [API documentation](#link-to-api-documentation-if-available).
+For detailed documentation of the API endpoints and how to use them, refer to the [API documentation](https://coverly-api-docs.vercel.app/).

 ## Environment Variables